WHAT IS A MACKEREL?

 DO MACKEREL DIE IF TOUCHED?

-Yes.
-This is due to this fish having a very fragile membrane that covers their skin.
+No. This myth is based on the idea that fish have a very fragile membrane that covers their skin.
 When fisherman try to remove the fish from the hook by grabbing them, most mackerel will die 1 to 2 days later.
-Shaking the fish off the hook (not touching) is the recommended solution.
+This is not true and the protective coating will regenerate over time.